richashworth/worksheets/fp-patterns/functors/Notes.md

   // res7: Symbol = 'afewwords
 ```

-Regular functors are more common than contravariant or invariant functors,
+Regular functors are more common than contravariant or invariant functors, but even these are rarely
+used on their own.
+They are important because they form the building blocks of Monads and
+Applicatives.